PTSD is me.

 I WILL take the work it takes to get there.
 No matter the cost.

 Loving myself more and more everyday & accepting who I am has literally been life changing.
-It feels good to get the poison out of me that’s been tainting my life for too long.
+It feels good to get the poison out of me that’s been tainting my life for so long.

 Not going to the ER for my panic attacks in over a year has been a huge accomplishment for me.
 I found control in many aspects, but I still have so long to go.

 It’s our choices and our actions we should be focusing on having control over, or at least do our best to.

 I never realized how bad my childhood would have affected me.
 Most things I went through became and were so normal to my everyday life, including my mom and sisters, that we just went about.
 And we have never spoke about it before, so I will share just a smidge.